Pacific Electric: Construction

 Huntington had begun long negotiations with Harriman about consolidating the Los Angeles electric railways beginning in 1907.
 There had always been a difference between the two men as to the purpose of the railway, with Huntington seeing the PE as a means to facilitate his real estate efforts, and Harriman seeing it as part of the Southern Pacific's overall transportation system in Southern California.
 Harriman left Huntington alone until 1910, when the former refused to allow the latter to run a line to San Diego that would have interfered with a competitive arrangement Harriman had worked out with the Santa Fe Railway.

 In July 1908, Huntington leased all the lines of the Los Angeles Inter-Urban Railway to Harriman.
 In 1909 he sold the systems in Fresno and Santa Clara County to the Southern Pacific.
 Talks paused after the death of Harriman on September 9, 1909, but resumed in early 1910.
 On September 27, 1910, Huntington and Southern Pacific management came to a final agreement.
 In a complicated stock and bond transaction, Huntington conveyed his 50% of Pacific Electric to the Southern Pacific, while he acquired SP's 45% interest in the Los Angeles Railway.
 In addition, Huntington conveyed the Los Angeles and Redondo Railway to the Southern Pacific.
-Huntington retained control of the Los Angeles Railway, the narrow-gauge street car system known locally as "Yellow Cars," until a controlling interest in this company was sold off by Huntington's estate in 1944.
+Huntington retained control of the Los Angeles Railway, the narrow-gauge street car system known locally as the "Yellow Cars," until a controlling interest in this company was sold off by Huntington's estate in 1944.